lennyAiko/MantaSails/README.md

 ## Issues

-- [ ] Work on attributes for associations: Create snippets for associations
+- [x] Work on attributes for associations: Create snippets for associations
 - [x] Fix default in [`sinput`, `si`]: Change from `default` to `defaultsTo`
-- [ ] Add validations to attributes: for example, email should be `sattre` and cross-check others to be validated
+- [x] Add validations to attributes: for example, email should be `sattre` and cross-check others to be validated
 - [x] Fix `createEach`: Objects should be in an array
 - [x] Update readme: check completed tasks and add contributors

+---

 ### Contributors
 - [Lennox Charles](https://github.com/lennyaiko)